batterycenter/battery/docs/battery_concepts.md

 #elif defined(BATTERY_ARCH_LINUX)
     // Do some Linux-specific work
     // ...
-#else
+#else               // MacOS is not supported yet, but planned
     #error Unsupported architecture!
 #endif
     return bar;
 }
 ```

-This is how you write functions that use platform-specific functions, but still stay available cross-platform.
+This is how you write functions that use OS-specific features without sacrificing cross-platform availability.